theo-armour/2023/apps/trayo/README.md

 ## Concept

-* A dashboard of editable files
+* A dashboard of editable files maintained via GitHub

 ## To Do / Wish List